 Fine food and fab ice creams are all to be found.
 If you’re heading to the beach, it’s got to be Uncle Tom’s Cabin for tea and refreshments while taking a walk on the common, or West Beach.
 They serve Marshfield Farm real dairy ice cream – it’s worth the trip!
 The Shoeburyness Hotel (No 1.
 The high Street, SS3 9AJ) is housed in a refurbished historic building at the gateway to the old garrison.
 It’s no longer a hotel, but a rustic brasserie and wine bar.
 A short walk in the opposite direction and Wetherspoons’ huge Parson’s Barn (Frobisher Way, SS3 8UT) has great views overlooking the sea and an excellent patio.
 Nearer to the seafront than the Parson’s Barn is another trusty pub, The Old Garrison (Campfield Road, SS3 9BX) with beer garden and climbing fort for kids.

+Shoeburyness is on the coast of the Thames Estuary, at Southend-on-Sea in South Essex.
 Shoeburyness Station is an approximate 5 minute walk to East Beach, meaning you’ll be by the water in no time.
 Take the train from London Fenchurch Street which will go directly to Shoeburyness.
 The journey time from London is approximately 1 hour, depending on which train you use.
-There are approximately 4 trains per hour on a weekday, depending on peak or off-peak travel time and train tickets bought more than three days in advance are £12.45 for an off-peak day return ticket.
+There are approximately 4 trains per hour on a weekday, depending on peak or off-peak travel time and train tickets bought more than three days in advance are £13.10 for an off-peak day return ticket.